Flange Material Grades Guide

 Key Flange Forging Grades – Mechanical Reference

-Values in the table are typical minimum room-temperature mechanical requirements taken from ASTM/ASME product specifications and commonly published manufacturer datasheets.
-Project specifications may call for additional testing or tighter limits.
+Values in the table are typical minimum room-temperature mechanical requirements taken from ASTM / ASME product specifications and commonly published manufacturer datasheets.
+Project specifications may call for additional testing, supplementary requirements or tighter limits.

 | Grade | Material Family | UNS No. | Typical Forging Spec | Min.
 Tensile Strength | Min.
 Yield Strength | Typical Service |